clk-project/clk/doc/use_cases/README.md

-Here are some use cases that hopefully will have the following propertied:
+Here are some use cases that hopefully will have the following properties:

 -   provide a better idea of what clk is capable of than a simple description,
 -   show some common pattern that emerged when using clk,